 If the unsafe conditions are not man-made (example: lake, river, cliffs, rocks), a property owner, business owner, or landlord is not liable for if an adult or child visitor is injured.

-Florida Statute of Limitations for Premises Liability Claims
+Statute of Limitations for Premises Liability Claims in Miami, FL

 The State of Florida gives a victim of premises liability four years from the time of the accident to file a claim.
 If an individual dies on the property of another due to the possessor’s negligence and family members want to file a wrongful death action, they only have two years from the date of the victim’s death to file.

 Filing a premises liability claim can be a confusing and complex matter because of how different the set of facts and circumstances are for each claim.
 No two cases are the same, and therefore, it is crucial that you retain a skilled Miami premises liability attorney who has experience litigating this type of claim.

 If you or someone you love has been injured on someone else’s property due to their own negligence, call the Law Offices of Prosper Shaked to speak to an experienced personal injury attorney.
 Call the Law Offices of Prosper Shaked today at (305) 690-0244 for a free consultation.